FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 ## What is Chaincode?

 Similar to the concept of a "smart contract", **chaincodes are programs -- comprised of business logic -- that have been agreed to by the members of a channel**.
-This business logic **defines and enforces the rules for reading or altering the ledger**.
+This business logic **defines and enforces the rules for reading or altering the ledger for that channel**.

 Chaincodes are not just important, they're necessary -- **reading or writing to the ledger cannot happen without them**.

 The rules defined in chaincodes cover a huge number of possible functions, from comparatively simple tasks like storing and managing endorsement policies (more on these later) to -- in the case of more complex chaincodes -- automatically invoking transactions when certain conditions have been met.
+As a result, a channel will sometimes have more than one chaincode instatiated (i.e. "running") on it.

 Let's say the channel you're on involves the buying and selling of cars.
 There are 20 peers on this channel.
-Some of these peers belong to an insurance company, others are government regulators, and the rest of the peers represent the various car businesses.
-In addition to the system chaincode (which we'll talk about later), the chaincodes (a channel can have one or perhaps several) would define, in part:
+A few peers belong to an insurance company, others belong to government regulators, with the rest of the peers representing the car businesses.
+In addition to the system chaincode (which we'll talk about later), the chaincode(s) would define, in part:

   1. **The initial state of the car market** (represented by a set of key/value pairs).
 This would be instantiated on the channel and installed on all of the peers when they join the channel and on any new peer joining the channel.

   2. **Defining certain parameters**.
 The price of shipping a car, for example, or perhaps the price of cars themselves.
 These parameters can -- and in many business use cases will be -- updated over time.
 We'll talk more about the process for updating chaincode later.

   3. **The endorsement policy**.
-This defines who needs to sign off on a transaction for it to be valid.
-These endorsement policies can be specific or general, meaning that they can be written to say that an expressly defined peer or peers have to sign off on a transaction or that only a certain **number** of peers (15 of the 20 total peers, to use our car example) have to sign off.
+This defines who needs to sign off on a transaction for it to be validated and written to the ledger (for the channel the chaincode has been instantiated on).
+These endorsement policies can be specific or general, meaning that they can be written to say that an explicitly defined peer or peers have to sign off on a transaction or that only a certain **number** of peers (15 of the 20 total peers, to use our car example) have to sign off.
 It can also be written as a combination of these (specifying for example that the DMV has to sign any transaction **and** that any 10 of the 15 car dealership peers have to sign it).
+In general, chaincodes specifying an endorsement policy will only be installed on peers involved in endorsements on that channel (more on this later).

-  4. **Queries and invocations possible using the chaincode**.
+  4. **Queries and updates possible using the chaincode**.
 Chaincodes can be written as broadly or as narrowly as a developer wants or needs them to be.
-It's possible, for example, to write a chaincode that only permits a simple query of the entire ledger and allows no arguments to be passed along with it.
-More often, a chaincode will allow multiple different kinds of queries and updates to be written to the ledger.
+It's possible, for example, to write a chaincode that only permits a simple query of the entire ledger and allows no arguments (variables) to be passed along with it.
+More often, a chaincode will allow multiple different kinds of queries and updates to be written to the ledger by changing these arguments.
 For example, a chaincode can be written with a function called `CreateCAR`, allowing a car to be put on the ledger.
-The chaincode would also allow for a number of arguments to be passed along with the created car, specifying it's make, model, color, VIN number, or other information.
-The ability for a chaincode to pass arguments along with a query will depend somewhat on the data storage format of the ledger itself.
-For more information on ledgers and storage formats, see the documentation on [ledgers](./TheLedger.md).
-Once a functionality has been written into a chaincode, developers can leverage those chaincodes -- to perform a variety of tasks.
+The arguments -- specifying its make, model, color, VIN number, or other information -- would be passed along with `CreateCAR` (in an order defined in the chaincode, preventing "black" to be passed as the "year" of the car, for example).
+The ability for a chaincode to pass arguments along with a **query** (searching for every "black" car in the database, for example) will depend somewhat on the data storage format being used.
+Arguments can always be passed along with ledger updates, but if the storage format is binary or some other non-rich format, it will be impossible to make rich queries like searching for all "black" cars to it.
+For more information on ledgers and storage formats, see the documentation on [ledgers](./TheLedger.md). **Whatever the storage format, once a functionality has been written into a chaincode, application developers can leverage it to perform a variety of tasks**.

-Crucially, because chaincodes must go through the endorsement process before they're instantiated on a channel (more on this process later), their actions are both automatic and binding.
-In other words, a transaction invoked by a chaincode bypasses the normal signing and verifying a transaction has to go through.
+Crucially, because chaincodes must go through the endorsement process before they're instantiated on a channel, their actions are both automatic and binding.
+In other words, a transaction invoked by a chaincode bypasses the normal signing and verifying a regular transaction has to go through.

-Fabric APIs allow for the packaging, installation, instantiation, and upgrading of chaincode on a channel's endorsing peers.
-These chaincodes -- channels can have more than one -- run in secure Docker containers.
+Now that you can see the basics of what chaincodes are and the role they play, let's see how they interact with different parts of a Fabric network network.

 ## Chaincode and the Ledgers

+Chaincodes manage access to the ledger.

 ## Installing Chaincode

+Fabric APIs allow for the packaging, installation, instantiation, and upgrading of chaincode on a channel's endorsing peers.
+Chaincodes run in secure Docker containers.

 Before a chaincode can be installed, it must be packaged correctly.
 To see how this is done, refer to the [chaincode reference section](./ReferenceMaterial/ChaincodeReference.md).